dhanunjaya-varma/MultiviewEmbeddingsforSoundscapeClassification/README.md

 # Multiview Embeddings for Soundscape Classification

-This repository contains python implementation of our paper "Multiview Embeddings for Soundscape Classification".
+This repository contains python implementation of our paper "Multiview Embeddings for Soundscape Classification" accepted for publication in the IEEE/ACM Transactions on Audio, Speech and Language Processing Feb 2022.

+## Introduction
+The work is build on publicly available code for RPCA, L3Net and MvLDAN.
+We kept all of them here for convenience.

 ## Getting Started